Biology (BIOL)

 Prerequisites: (BIOL 240 and BIOL 240L) or (BIOL 242 and BIOL 242L)

 This course is designed to be an introduction to microbiology for students working towards health-related professions.
 Fundamentals of microbiology, including Bacteriology, Virology, Mycology (fungi), and Parasitology (protozoa) will be covered, with an emphasis on human pathogens.
 Topics will include, but are not limited to bacterial structure, physiology and metabolism, bacterial pathogenesis and virulence, normal flora of the human body, immunology, methods of diagnosing and treating infections, viruses including influenza and HIV, and epidemiology.
 The laboratory portion of the class will focus on aseptic technique, inoculation and maintenance of cultures, microscopy, and identifying bacteria through both culture-based and molecular methods.
-Does not fulfill ESTI.
+Does NOT fulfill Core requirement for Scientific and Technological Inquiry (ESTI) or requirements for a major or minor in biology.

 BIOL 240 | BIOENERGETICS AND SYSTEMS